 Broadway Actress Jenn Dunne and her fiance Booth Keeney, a New York City-based video editor, staged their dramatic wedding at Arcadia Dunes Nature Preserve in Manistee County.
-The simple, yet stunning, Northern Michigan wedding fit their creative personalities.
-Here’s an inside look at their special day.
+Simple, yet stunning, the Northern Michigan wedding fit their creative personalities.

 The story of this very special wedding begins with the individualized invitations.
 The bride and groom wrote personal notes to all 47 people on their guest list, then found photos of each person and enclosed them with the notes.
 “We wanted them all to feel that they were specifically chosen, that this is a homespun kind of thing, and we really wanted their presence there,” says bride Jenn Dunne Keeney.
 “I had so many friends call me saying, ‘I am crying right now reading this invitation.’
 Even Booth said he received messages from his friends like, ‘That was the best invitation ever.’”